gigasquid/gigasquid.github.io/source/_posts/2014-02-01-hitchhikers-guide-to-clojure.markdown

 {% img http://farm6.staticflickr.com/5480/12258585125_36e8fdee1e.jpg %}

-_The following is a cautionary example of the unpredictable combination of Clojure, marathon viewing of the BBC's series "The Hitchhiker's Guide to the Galaxy", and a questionable amount of cheese._
+_The following is a cautionary example of the unpredictable combination of Clojure, a marathon viewing of the BBC's series "The Hitchhiker's Guide to the Galaxy", and a questionable amount of cheese._